 Traditional repayment plans include:

-A standard repayment plan gives borrowers up to 10 years to repay their student loan.
+A standard repayment plan gives borrowers up to 10 years to repay their student loans.

-With a standard repayment plan, the exact monthly payment amount that will vary depending on the total loan amount you borrowed.
-Each payment will be a minimum of $50.
+With a standard repayment plan, the exact monthly payment amount will vary depending on the total loan amount you borrowed.
+However, the monthly minimum payment is $50.

 As a good rule of thumb, the monthly payment you should expect to be giving back to your lender will be about 1% of the loan balance at repayment.